 The problem was, they had some strong ideas already about how the information architecture should be structured and labeled.
 And none of these ideas had made contact with a user; they were based solely on the intuitions of analysts and writers.

-Yes, they now wanted to do some user research.
+Yes, they now wanted to do some information architecture research with users.
 But they’d already invested a lot of time into coming up with their ideas, and so they 1) wanted the research completed within 1 week, and 2) were just looking for it to point to a winner among existing ideas, maybe with some tweaks.

 “What if the best IA for customers looks nothing like these 3 that you’re showing us?”, we asked.
 “If we limit ourselves to a quick round of testing, we won’t have an opportunity to come up with something truly human-centered if they perform poorly.”

-We pointed out that, while we had no way to know at this point whether their proposed categories were valid, we were pretty sure that their proposed category names would perform poorly.
-Like many marketers, this team was proposing labels that sounded cute and clever (e.g. Live / Laugh / Learn), but were unlikely to make sense to customers — most of whom are trying to quickly find information or complete a task.
+We pointed out that, while we had no way to know at this point whether their proposed categories were valid, we had immediate concerns about how their category names would perform.
+Like many marketers, this team was proposing category labels that sounded cute and clever (e.g. Live / Laugh / Learn), but were unlikely to make sense to customers — most of whom are trying to quickly find information or complete a task.